Is Your Organization Ready to Step up to the RBG Factor?

 LunchBag Series: Start, Build and Grow Your Own Business Video Course

 Accelerate your startup results using a step by step video program you can do on your lunch hour.
 Lorri Allison Craig grew her last startup to over a $50 million book of business and a merger opportunity in 4 1/2 years.
 You can save thousands of dollars by skipping business school and finding a fun, clear process for starting your own business.
 Turn your passion into starting, building and growing your own business.
 Start the course today!

 Driven to create change, with a keen understanding of gender diversity issues in corporate culture, Lorri Allison Craig shares her experience and personal story with humor and personality.
 She is the perfect speaker for your group to guide you through these times.

 90 min keynote or Half and full-day workshops available.

 - Half-Day Workshop – Organizational Effectiveness Assessment

-- Full-Day Workshop – Organizational Effectiveness Assessment and Feminine Factor Design
+- Full-Day Workshop – Organizational Effectiveness Assessment and RBG Factor Design